Frequently Asked Questions About Studio

 What is the difference between Local and Remote files?

-If both the client and server are on the same system then there is no difference between Local and Remote.
+If both the client and server are on the same system, there is no difference between Local and Remote.

 Is there a list of available Templates?